 “This speeds up learning.
 Athletes get few chances to practise their race pace but the additional tools we now have at our disposal means we can now make much more of an impact in these sessions.”

-Paul believes the work to optimise race strategy has been of huge benefit to the women’s squad and it has also received excellent engagement from the men’s K2 1000m pairing of Max Brown and Kurtis Imrie – who have refined their pacing strategy, in the hope it will bear fruit in Tokyo.
+Paul believes the work to optimise race strategy was of huge benefit to the women’s squad and it also received excellent engagement from the men’s K2 1000m pairing of Max Brown and Kurtis Imrie.